Variance bounding of delayed-acceptance kernels: Introduction

 where $X_1\sim \pi$.
 A lower asymptotic variance is thus associated, in practice, with a greater accuracy in estimating $\Expects{\pi}{h(X)}$ using a realisation of length $n>>1$ from the distribution of the chain.
 In terms of the asymptotic variance of any functional of the chain, the DAMH kernel cannot be more efficient than the parent MH kernel; however the computational cost per iteration is, typically, reduced considerably.
 The almost-negligible computational cost of the screening stage also, typically, facilitates proposals that have a larger chance of being rejected than the MH proposal, but where the pay-off on acceptance is so much larger that the expected overall movement per unit of time increases.
 When efficiency is measured in terms of effective samples per second, gains of over an order of magnitude have been reported \cite[e.g.][]{GolightlyHendersonSherlock:2013}.
-Theoretical properties of this efficiency have been studied in \cite{BGLR:2015} and \cite{STG:2015}.
-We, however, will simply be concerned with whether or not $\asvar(h,P)$ is finite, since, if it is not, a standard $\sqrt{n}$ rate of convergence of the ergodic average $\sum_{i=1}^nh(X_i)/n$ cannot be guaranteed.

 A Markov kernel $P$ with a stationary distribution of $\pi$ is termed \textit{variance bounding} if $\asvar(h,P)<\infty$ for all $h\in L^2(\pi)$, the Hilbert space of functions that are square-integrable with respect to $\pi$.
+Equivalently there exists $K<\infty$ such that $\asvar(h,P)\le K \mbox{Var}_{\pi}[h]$ for all such $h$.
 This property was named and studied in \cite{RobRos:2008}, where it was shown to be equivalent to the existence of a `usual' central limit theorem (CLT); that is, a CLT where the limiting variance is the asymptotic variance.

-In \cite{RobRos:2008} it was shown that, for reversible chains such as those arising from a MH or a DAMH kernel, variance bounding is equivalent to the existence of a right spectral gap, which itself is implied by geometric ergodicity.
-A short example in \cite{BGLR:2015} (see Example \ref{example.BGLR} in Section \ref{sect.algorithms} of this article), showed, however, that it is possible for a DAMH kernel to fail to be geometrically ergodic even though the parent MH kernel is geometrically ergodic.
-We point out in Proposition \ref{prop.GEtonoGEbad} that this implies that the DAMH kernel is not variance bounding: even though the asymptotic variance using the parent MH kernel is finite for all $h \in L^2(\pi)$, there exist $h\in L^2(\pi)$ for which the asymptotic variance using the DA kernel is infinite.
+Intuitively, the variance-bounding property embodies desirable behaviour for a chain started at equilibrium.
+In practice, the chain is not started at equilibrium, but asymptotically the bias that results from this is negligible compared with the variance.
+An alternative natural requirement is that the chain converge to equilibrium geometrically quickly (rather than, say, polynomially quickly).
+A Markov chain kernel, $P$, with stationary distribution $\pi$ is \emph{geometrically ergodic} \cite[e.g.][Chapter 15]{RnR1997,RobRos:2004,MeynTweedie1993} if there exist $\rho>0$ and $M:\setX\rightarrow [0,\infty)$ that is finite $\pi$-almost everywhere, such that